scottc2000/Boshi_Project/README.md

     - Coins from blocks have fast animation
     - Game reset doesn't have full functionality after Title Screen
     - Camera Y movement may be snappy depending on player position
+    - Goomba enemies do not have gravity affecting them